puppetlabs-toy-chest/libral/README.md

 For all of these, you will also want to read up on the [metadata](doc/metadata.md) that each provider needs to produce to describe itself.

+To start a new provider, follow these steps:

+1. Decide on some working directory `DIR`, run `mkdir $DIR/providers`, and
+2. Create a file `$DIR/providers/myprovider.prov` and make it executable
+3. Make sure that running `myprovider.prov ral_action=describe` returns
+   valid [provider metadata](doc/metadata.md), especially a valid type.
+For now it doesn't matter what the type is, let's call it `MYTYPE`
+4. Run `ralsh -I $DIR $MYTYPE`.
+This will ask the provider to list all instances of the type using the `list` action.
+Get that working
+5. Run `ralsh -I $DIR $MYTYPE NAME`.
+This will ask the provider to find a resource with name `NAME` using the `find` action.
+Get that working, too.
+6. Run `ralsh -I $DIR $MYTYPE NAME ATTR=VALUE...`.
+This will ask the provider to update the resource `NAME` using the `update` action.
+7. You're done; your provider is ready for a pull request here ;)

 ## Todo list